Today we went to the Plitvice Lakes.

 We will see 1% of the park today.
 There are 16 lakes.
 Actually, satellite mapping revealed 89 lakes, but most of those are too small and not named.

 Water makes this park special.
 With the high carbon content and pH over 7, the moss and algae form tufa or a sediment barrier that grows up to 1cm per year.
 This growth can cause a change of direction and the formation of a new lake.

 The upper lakes have beautiful boardwalks across green waters due to the dolamite and also the Big Splasher Waterfall.

 The lower lakes are turquoise blue due to limestone and have the Big Waterfall, the biggest in Croatia.
 (Barry admitted that they aren’t very imaginative names.)

-The Korana Rriver is 80km to the Adriatic as the crow flies but the river travels 1,000km and empties in
+The Korana River is 80km to the Adriatic as the crow flies, but the river travels 1,000km and empties into the Black Sea.

 There are 1,400 plant species of which 55 are orchids.
 One doesn’t find them around the lake since people pick them.
 The trees make up a 400-year-old virgin forest.

-Animals are the brown bear, lynx and wolf but they wander into Bosnia since they don’t know boundaries.
-Fish species are chub, trot, and pike.
+Animals are the brown bear, lynx and wolf, but they wander into Bosnia since they don’t know boundaries.
+Fish species are chub, trout, and pike.
 (Pike are an aggressive invasive fish.)
 Other fauna are butterflies, snakes and bats.